HL7/fhir-shorthand/input/pagecontent/reference.md

   * myCoding.version = "201801103"
   ```

-* In an instance of a on Signature, set Signature.type:
+* In an instance of a Signature, set Signature.type:

   ```
   * type = urn:iso-astm:E1762-95:2013#1.2.840.10065.1.12.1.2 "Coauthor's Signature"